AUBL Miami Rules and Regulations Updated 7/11/19

 b) No player may switch teams during a season without the consent of the managers and the League President.
 Any player that would like to switch teams after a season is completed MUST inform his manager prior to the last game of the season.

-$600 award to league runner-up (loser of championship series)
+$300 award to each league runner-up (loser of championship series)

 Section 5 NCAA ELIGIBILITY

 5.1 Disclaimer - AUBL MIAMI IS NOT RESPONSIBLE FOR ANY IMPACT REGISTRANT’S PARTICIPATION IN AUBL MIAMI MIGHT HAVE ON REGISTRANT’S NCAA ELIGIBILITY.
 IT IS THE REGISTRANT’S RESPONSIBILITY TO COMPLY WITH THE NCAA GUIDELINES AS HE SEES FIT AND AUBL MIAMI MAKES NO REPRESENTATION AS TO WHETHER THE REGISTRANT’S NCAA ELGIBILITY IS IMPACTED BY PARTICIPATING IN AUBL MIAMI.

 AUBL Miami sought and obtained an opinion form the NCAA that informed AUBL Miami that AUBL Miami would not be able to award a cash prize to any NCAA eligible player who wishes to remain in compliance with NCAA rules and regulations.
 This included the player taking the cash prize money and providing it to a charity, high school, or other entity of his choice.
 The relevant NCAA By Laws and Interpretations which the NCAA provided to AUBL Miami which players should consider in making their decision to participate in AUBL are as follows: